pergatore/ytmusic/README.md

 ## ⚠️ Important Notes

 - **Rate Limiting**: YouTube Music has rate limits.
 Avoid making too many requests in a short time.
-- **Authentication**: Your authentication tokens are stored locally in `~/.ytmusic/headers_auth.json`.
-Keep this file secure.
-- **Cookies**: The old cookie-based authentication is no longer needed.
-The app now uses proper ytmusicapi authentication.
+- **Authentication**: OAuth tokens are more stable than browser headers and rarely expire.
+- **Google API Limits**: The free tier includes 10,000 YouTube API requests per day, which is plenty for personal use.
+- **Browser Headers**: If using browser authentication, you may need to re-authenticate periodically if sessions expire.
 - **Network**: You need an active internet connection to search and stream music.
+- **Privacy**: Your authentication tokens are stored locally in `~/.ytmusic/` directory.
+Keep these files secure.

 ## 📄 License